Zaki-goumri/Zaki-goumri/README.md

 - 🌱 I’m currently working on creer bridge project [Take a Look](https://github.com/Zaki-goumri/projet-2cp-front.git)

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to backend engineering  and related technologies

 - ⚡ Fun fact: I keep night shift swithed on at all times